jschnab/linux-sysadmin/essential_commands.md

 #### Grouping

 You can group together expressions and manipulate them as a unit with the use of parentheses `()`, for example to reference the same group later in the expression.
-The following will match words which start and endt with the letters *te*.
+The following will match words that start and endt with the letters *te*.
 We use the *backreference* `\1` to reference the first group again.

 ```
 grep -Ew "(te)[^ ]\1" file.txt